Sign In to Your Account

 Only gold mined in the United States, by law, is used in the minting of Golden Eagle.
 Since its introduction in 1986, it has become the world's most widely traded gold bullion coin.

 American Eagle coins are a result of the Coinage Act of 1972.
 Initially available in denominations of $20, $10, $5, and $2.50, these gold coins are today produced in silver, gold, platinum and palladium.
 Production of the coins began in 1986 following the Gold Bullion Coin Act of 1985.
 The act requires the US Mint to make American Eagle coins from gold mined in the United States.
 The Federal government guarantees the coin’s gold weight and purity.

 Gold American Eagles are produced in “crown gold”, a 22 karat alloy introduced by king Henry VIII in 1526.
 This means the coins are 91.67% gold and the balance in silver and copper.
 However, it is important to note that the weight marked on each coin is the actual gold weight contained, and does not include the weight of the alloy metals.
 Buyers can be sure the 1 oz gold American Eagle coin does contain a full troy ounce of gold content.

 Money Metals Exchange is delighted to offer American Gold Eagles at very competitive prices.

 As mentioned, Eagle coins have to be made of gold mined only in the United States.
 Made of 22-karat gold, the coins must contain a mix of 91.67% gold, 3% silver, and 5.33% copper.
-The alloy provides for a harder and more durable coin which stands up to scuffing and scratching better than pure gold coins.
+The alloy provides for a harder and more durable coin which stands up to scuffing and scratching better than other pure gold coins for sale.